Hand-Picked Daily GUN DEALS

 • Fixed length of pull may not be for everyone

-Everyone loves carbines…until they experience the joy of a rifle with a 20-inch barrel, rifle-length gas system, and fixed stock.
+Everyone loves carbines until they experience the joy of a rifle with a 20-inch barrel, a rifle-length gas system, and a fixed stock like the Magpul MOE.

 Magpul Moe Rifle Stock

-Magpul ensured the cheek weld was extensive and allowed you to button down and get behind your sights and optics with ease.
-It’s my choice on my Aero M16 clone, although it’s clearly not clone-worthy anymore.
-In fact, it’s better.
+Magpul ensured the cheek weld was extensive and allowed you to button down and get behind your sights and optics.
+It's my choice on my Aero M16 clone, although it's clearly not really a clone anymore.
+It's better.

 Beyond the awesome comfort and perfect LOP, Magpul did the Magpul thing and provided plenty of sling points to make sure your rifle remains supported and comfy.